-They are also provided in Japanese if you have installed the FM/IMS Japanese component.
+They are also provided in Japanese if you have installed the FM/IMS Japanese component, and in Korean if you have installed the FM/IMS Korean component.
 You can translate some or all of these messages into another language.

 All FM/IMS ISPF messages are stored in FMN.SFMNMENU.
 You translate a message as follows: